txyon/MoNE_Portfolio/README.md

 ### V1 Code
 The prototype file in the "Old Work V1" folder was used for initial testing.
 This file required an operator to sit in the room, manually increase/decrease bias settings, start/stop recordings, and send GRBL commands.
 This manual operation was not efficient or consistent.
 The lighting from the backlit buttons as they were pushed and the computer's monitor constantly altered the room's illumination levels, causing irregular recordings.
 Though as a proof of concept, the design operated as desired with minimal/no effect from the stepper motors during operation seen in the camera presenting as vibrations, causing the pixels to oscillate on and off constantly.

 The code for the prototype was built on the PSEE413 platform and used threads to monitor for inputs from the operator.
 One of these inputs is seen in the example below.
 This code was available when the camera was in a real-time live-view state.
-During this time, if no other instructions were running, pressing the "6" button would execute the commands provided th_off was greater than 1.
+If no other instructions were running during this time, pressing the "6" button would execute the commands provided th_off was greater than 1.
 The commands would reduce th_off by one and then set the updated diff_off value by accessing the bias parameters in PSEE413.
 ```py
 if c == ord("6") and th_off > 1:          # "Look" for an input command from the 6 button and confirm th_off is greater than 1
         th_off -= 1                       # Reduce th_off by 1